Syntax-Programmer/Procedural-Generation/README.md

 I just wanted to shift to using best practices using textures, sliding window approach in an array instead of a doublly linked list array and using rects to render tiles

 The results i got was super sad, the approach that i spent weeks stressing over even gave worse perfromace than the one which took more steps and mem

+nothing works as the steps i have to take seem unavoidable but they hurt performance